 - There should be elements of originality, inventiveness, uniqueness and freshness.

-Translational research and Investigation into Best Practices Mental Health in Australia and/or New Zealand.
+- Translational research and Investigation into Best Practices in Mental Health in Australia and/or New Zealand.

 - Research that will improve current treatment, change practices and has an impact on mental health service delivery.